 Toggle: English / Spanish

-Cholelithiasis; Gallbladder attack; Biliary colic; Gallstone attack; Biliary calculus
+Cholelithiasis; Gallbladder attack; Biliary colic; Gallstone attack; Biliary calculus: chenodeoxycholic acids (CDCA); Ursodeoxycholic acid (UDCA, ursodiol); Endoscopic retrograde cholangiopancreatography (ERCP)-gallstones

 The cause of gallstones varies.
 There are two main types of gallstones:

-Gallstones are more common in women, Native Americans, Hispanics, and people over age 40.
+Gallstones are more common in women, Native Americans, Hispanics, people over age 40, and people who are overweight.
 Gallstones may also run in families.

-The following also make you more likely to develop gallstones:
+The following factors also make you more likely to develop gallstones:

-However, if a large stone blocks either the cystic duct or common bile duct (called choledocholithiasis), you may have a cramping pain in the middle to right upper abdomen.
+However, if a large stone blocks a tube or duct that drains the gallbladder, you may have a cramping pain in the middle to right upper abdomen.
 This is known as biliary colic.
-The pain goes away if the stone passes into the first part of the small intestine (the duodenum).
+The pain goes away if the stone passes into the first part of the small intestine.

 Symptoms that may occur include: